tsuru/tsuru/docs/services/api.rst

     $ tsuru service-status mysql_instance

-Tsuru calls your service to check the status of the instance via GET on ``/resources/mysql_instance/status`` (please notice that tsuru does not include a trailing slash).
+tsuru calls your service to check the status of the instance via GET on ``/resources/mysql_instance/status`` (please notice that tsuru does not include a trailing slash).
 Example of request:

 .. highlight:: text